Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Central-Data-Platform.md

 1. Run exec dbo.uspLoadDimTime to pupulate Time dimension entity.
 1. Run exec dbo.uspLoadDimDate '01/01/2020','01-01-2030' where parameters are first and last date of dimension values scope.

-# Deployment of Dynamics custom views
+# Deployment of Dynamics data & custom views
+1. Import data from Dynamics system do SQL database.
 1. Connect to Dynamics database of the current environment using SSMS
 1. Run the sql script in the code repo under Dynamics/Views.sql